Sabine-Neches Chiefs’ Association

 (Established February 9, 1949)

-Today, there are approximately 100 member organizations made up of emergency responders from Fire, Police, Industry, Emergency Management, Public Works, EMS, Hospitals, Schools, County, Local Emergency Planning Committee (LEPC), State, and Federal organizations.
+Today, there are approximately 117 member organizations made up of emergency responders from Fire, Police, Industry, Emergency Management, Public Works, EMS, Hospitals, Schools, Business, Volunteer, County, Local Emergency Planning Committee (LEPC), State, and Federal organizations.

 Since September 11, 2001, and using lessons learned from that tragedy, the SNCA membership has worked aggressively to include all disciplines of emergency response to develop strong working relationships between its members.

-The SNCA is located in the South East Texas Regional Planning Commission’s (SETRPC) area of responsibility and is dedicated to protecting the citizens of Jefferson, Hardin, and Orange Counties of South East Texas from natural or man-made disasters.
+The SNCA is located in the South East Texas Regional Planning Commission’s (SETRPC) Texas Council of Government region and is dedicated to responding to and protecting the citizens of Jefferson, Hardin, and Orange Counties of South East Texas from natural or man-made disasters.